-Interview with Nataliya Anon, CEO Svitla Systems Inc.
+Transcript of Interview with Nataliya Anon, CEO and Founder of Svitla Systems, Inc.

 by Svitla Team

 Transcript of Interview conducted by the Free COO, Donald Landwirth in May, 2012 with Nataliya Anon, CEO and Founder, Svitla Systems, Inc.

 DL: Nataliya, you have 2 Master Degrees.
 Not many people have that.
 How did you get them?